Updated 1 August 2023

 - Higher grade PPE is on hand in the case of a suspected or actual infection.

-- Increased cleaning procedures have been implemented for premises and vehicles
+- Enhanced cleaning procedures covering premises and vehicles

 - Posters and information from the Health Department are available in all sites reminding staff and participants about social distancing, and correct hand and coughing hygiene.

-- Participants exhibiting cold or flu symptoms must not come to a NADO program or have services supplied by NADO staff, unless they are in a group home that is serviced by NADO.
+- Participants exhibiting cold or flu symptoms must not come to a NADO program or have services supplied by NADO staff, unless they reside in a group home that is serviced by NADO.
 Special procedures are in place to manage illness within the group homes.

 - All staff are encouraged to have an annual Flu Vaccination and are reimbursed by NADO for any out of pocket expenses